Ever wondered why people queue outside Apple stores like it’s a concert?

 And let’s be honest, nobody else could make a click wheel or a boxy white iPod feel cool in the early 2000s.

 Apple doesn’t just sell gadgets they sell a lifestyle.
-Their marketing strategy is all about simplicity, emotion, and making you feel something.
+The marketing strategy of Apple is all about simplicity, emotion, and making you feel something.

 And guess what?
 It works every single time.